 Q: At what point do I make a payment?
-Did the fee increase for 2015?

 Note: Payment is made via credit/debit card.
 There will be a currency conversion fee automatically applied.
 You will receive a receipt for your records but you do not need to sign anything.

 Q: Is there a way to apply for an IEC visa as a couple or a group, rather than waiting to see if you both get your ITA separately?

 A: Each participant must submit their candidate profile based on their own merit.
 There is no mechanism to apply to the pool as a group.

 Under the previous first-come, first-served system, friends and couples intending to travel together would have gotten an immediate indication of their success.
 However, under the new system for 2016, applicants will need to wait for their separate ITAs.

 Q: Is there any way I can boost my chances of receiving an ITA?

 A: Selection is done randomly, and all eligible candidates stand an equal chance of being selected in any given draw.
 Furthermore, previous participation in IEC programs is not a consideration of the random invitations.